jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

     }
 ```

-I am fully aware of how horrible this code is.
-I wrote this about two months ago, and I have no idea how it works anymore.
-There’s too much implementation detail and not enough design.
-The implementation is too tightly coupled with data structure concepts.
-I did not take some time to think about the design before I jumped into an implementation using TDD.
-It’s a microversion of a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud).
-Even with coverage, I’d consider this poor legacy code.

-If anyone were to try to refactor this code, at least they’d know immediately if they broke any behavior via the test coverage, but I doubt that the tests would assist them in understanding the implementation or what they had done wrong.
-Consider how challenging and frightening it would be to refactor this code without any test coverage?

-Advent of Code’s daily challenge is an artificial deadline.
+I rushed to stay on schedule.
+I didn't consider a design and I did not refactor.
+Advent of Code’s daily schedule is an artificial deadline.
 Deadlines are self-imposed by developers either trying to keep up with others or just stay on schedule with the artificial deadline.

 Advent of Code is a microcosm of software development.
 There is always deadline pressure.
-Developers are often pressured to get the code working and deliver without refactoring.
+Developers are often pressured to get the code working and deliver without considering a design or refactoring.
+TDD can only be effective when the code is refactored as part of the process.

 ## Design First
 I decided to go with a Design-First approach with Day 15, [Warehouse Woes](https://adventofcode.com/2024/day/15).
 This challenge defines a rectangular warehouse space enclosed by walls with a few wall barriers inside the space.
 There are boxes distributed around the warehouse floor as well.
 A robot is given instructions to move up, down, left and right.
 If the robot encounters a box in front of it on its move, it also moves the box forward.
 If there are several boxes in a row in its path, then the robot will nudge all of them when it moves.

-If a wall is directly in front of the robot, it will block the robot for that move and proceed and remain blocked until it's given a non-blocked move.
+If a wall is directly in front of the robot, it will block the robot for that move and interate through moves until it encounters a non-blocked move.
 If the box in front of a robot’s path is also blocked by the wall or another blocked box, then the robot and boxes are blocked for that move as well.

 I could envision the progression of tests starting with simple Warehouse layouts and moving toward more complex ones; however, I restrained myself.
 I didn’t start with TDD immediately.

 I thought about a design, which was simple enough to keep it in my head.
-My design included several classes: __Warehouse__, __WarehouseElement__, __Movable__, __Wall__, __Box__, __Robot__, __Position__ and __MoveDirection:__
+My design included several classes: __Warehouse__, __WarehouseElement__, __Movable__, __Wall__, __Box__, __Robot__, __Position__ and __MoveDirection__ with relationships, such as:
 * __Warehouse__ contains __WarehouseElements__
-* A __WarehouseElement__ maintain a __Position__
+* A __WarehouseElement__ maintain its __Position__ within the __Warehouse__
 * __Movable__ and __Wall__ are __WarehouseElements__
 * __Movable__ is a __WarehouseElement__ that can move in a __MoveDirection__ and thus change its __Position__
 * __Box__ and __Robot__ are __Movable__ __WarehouseElements__